milopms/itasecoin/README.md

 To get started with Itasecore, see the [installation guide](INSTALL.md) and the [getting started](doc/getting-started.md) tutorial.

-The JSON-RPC API provided by Itasecore is self-documenting and can be browsed with `dogecoin-cli help`, while detailed information for each command can be viewed with `dogecoin-cli help <command>`.
-Alternatively, see the [Bitcoin Core documentation](https://developer.bitcoin.org/reference/rpc/) - which implement a similar protocol - to get a browsable version.
+The JSON-RPC API provided by Itasecore is self-documenting and can be browsed with `itasecore-cli help`, while detailed information for each command can be viewed with `itasecore-cli help <command>`.
+<br>Alternatively, see the [Bitcoin Core documentation](https://developer.bitcoin.org/reference/rpc/) - which implement a similar protocol - to get a browsable version.

 ### Ports